Keep the number of your local poison centre near or in your phone.

-Keep all potential poisons locked up and out of reach
+Keep all potential poisons locked up high, out of sight and out of reach

 As your child grows, they become increasingly active and can more easily reach and open cabinets.

-Make your home a poison-free zone by storing the following poisons in a high-up cabinet that can be locked using a lock, with the key stored in a hidden location, or with a latch that can’t be opened by a child:
+Make your home a poison-safe zone by storing all potential poisons in a high-up cabinet, drawer or cupboard that can be locked using a lock, with the key stored in a hidden location, or with a latch that can’t be opened by a child.